Swendude/poem/poem.md

 Roses are red,
 Violets are blue,
-When I code, I think of you!
+When I code, I think of me!

 Roses are red,
 Violets are blue,